You are here

 Appointments and Affiliations

-- Associate Professor of Computer Science
+- Professor of Computer Science

-- Associate Professor of Electrical and Computer Engineering
+- Professor of Electrical and Computer Engineering

-- Associate Professor of Mathematics
+- Professor of Biostatistics and Bioinformatics

-- Associate Professor of Statistical Science
+- Professor of Statistical Science

 - Ph.D.
 Princeton University, 2004

 Machine learning, interpretability and transparency of predictive models, causal inference, energy, criminal justice, healthcare

 - COMPSCI 671D: Theory and Algorithms for Machine Learning

 - ECE 687D: Theory and Algorithms for Machine Learning